September 17, 2018

 What we didn’t realize was that many customers are kept away by unsupported beliefs about software costs—not training costs, not downtime during conversion to a new pipeline, but the actual cost of the software.

 Cost?
 What cost?Since 42% of respondents identified software costs as the main challenge inhibiting them from adopting real-time rendering, at Epic Games we want to do our part to change this perception.
-We launched the free Unreal Studio beta back in March, and since then, we’ve seen over 100,000 people register.
-We’ve decided to keep Unreal Studio free for another year to make sure people have the best opportunity to explore this brave new world of real-time.
+We launched the free Unreal Studio beta back in March 2018, and since then*, we’ve seen over 370,000 people register.
+In November 2019*, we announced that we would roll all of Unreal Studio's features in Unreal Engine, for free, to make sure people have the best opportunity to explore this brave new world of real-time.

 Considerations about training costs and employee inexperience were cited by around 30% of respondents as an inhibitor to adoption.
-We had figured this would be a concern, which is why we launched the free Unreal Engine Online Learning platform last month.
+We had figured this would be a concern, which is why we launched the free Unreal Engine Online Learning platform in August 2018.
 With an ever-expanding library of online courses offered across a variety of industries, professionals can receive personalized training at their own pace and needs.
-Already there have been 700,000 views of the content, so there’s a lot of interest in these courses.
-By making both Unreal Studio free and the courses needed to learn these new technical skills, we’ve removed the two biggest barriers to adoption.
+By making both the software and the courses needed to learn these new technical skills free, we’ve removed the two biggest barriers to adoption.

 Creativity and employee satisfactionDriving creativity and productivity through real-time rendering will improve their bottom line, say 90% of respondents, and 82% say customers value an interactive experience where they can explore different views and make simple changes.
 No surprises there!

 However, there’s more to it.
 With so much new technology around design, art, and media, 62% said that employees are becoming more expressive and crave more career satisfaction and interest.
 It doesn’t take much of a leap to surmise that a talented employee will seek out their best opportunity to be more creative and involved in innovating for the future, rather than building on the past.